Niraj996/Spring-Actuator/README.md

 Can also expose individual endpoints with a comma-delimited list /threaddump List all the threads running in ur application and useful for analyzing and profiling ur apps performance /mapping list all req mapping , useful for finding out what request mapping are available

+Here everything happes in application.properties file so just check that